 Andro 400 Guarantee

 The product website states that Andro 400 comes with a 90-day money-back guarantee.
-The bottles can partially empty, or completely empty.
+The bottles can be partially empty, or completely empty.
 That’s good.
 People have to return the bottles to the company to be eligible for a refund.

-It is important to remember that the 90-day guarantee stats the day you order the product – not when it arrives.
+It is important to remember that the 90-day guarantee starts the day you order the product – not when it arrives.
 Contact customer support for more on this.
 You can reach them by calling 800-400-0435 or emailing them at Support@andro400.com.

 How to Contact Andro 400